BAH Dataset for Ambivalence/Hesitancy Recognition in Videos for Digital Behavioural Change (ICLR2026)

 Conclusion

-The following appendix contains related work, more detailed and relevant statistics about the datasets and its diversity, dataset limitations, implementation details, and additional results.
+The appendix contains related work, more detailed and relevant statistics about the datasets and its diversity, dataset limitations, implementation details, and additional results.

 Acknowledgments